Who can edit the contents of a hosted feature layer, hosted feature layer view, or hosted table depends on multiple factors.

 Follow these steps to disable editing for a field in a layer in a hosted feature layer or hosted feature layer view:

-3. Click the Data tab and click Fields to switch to the fields view.
+- Click the Data tab and click the Fields button

-4. Choose the layer you want to configure from the Layer drop-down list and click the name of the field for which you want to alter edit settings.
+. - From the Layer drop-down menu, choose the layer you want to configure and click the name of the field for which you want to alter edit settings.

 Note: